 Then a few weeks ago, this article was published:

-Shortly afterwards, I received a call from Chris who suggested it would be a good idea to catch up and that he would like to introduce me to his new Chief Strategist who was interested in knowing more about the "cannabis" world, where is is, what it is and who is doing what.
+Shortly afterwards, I received a call from their COO who suggested it would be a good idea to catch up and that he would like to introduce me to his new Chief Strategist who was interested in knowing more about the "cannabis" world, where is is, what it is and who is doing what.
 I have to say, that they are VERY well informed.

 For the last 20 years, since their creation in 1998, they have focused exclusively, some may say, too exclusively, on their own stated goal: